 Information submitted for the review states that the proposed development is to be designed to be highly pedestrian friendly with wide sidewalks and aesthetic plantings and features throughout the development.
 However, currently there are no bus stops in the vicinity of the project and no sidewalks along any roadway to the proposed development.
-Information submitted for the review that the developer will coordinate with CATS and Cherokee County to provide bus service to the development.
 There are transportation projects proposed and being implemented that will include sidewalks; such as the new interchange ramps at I-575.
 ARC strongly recommends coordination with the City and GDOT to ensure that a unified sidewalk system is implemented along the corridor.
 ARC also recommends alternative routes be considered for pedestrian and bicyclists to access the proposed development.
+Furthermore, buildings should be brought to the street with minimum setbacks so that the parking can be screened.